k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/18_batch_monitor.md

-- All Nodes: click this option to open the **Nodes Execution Summary** window with the summary record on the all nodes that run the batch process.
+- All Nodes: click this option to open the **Nodes Execution Summary** window with the summary record for all nodes that run the batch process.

-Note that when the batch status is **GENERATE_IID_LIST** the number of the unprocessed entities is still not final and can grow when the entity list is finalized.
+Note that when the batch status is **GENERATE_IID_LIST**, the number of unprocessed entities is still not final and may increase when the entity list is finalized.

 [![Previous](/articles/images/Previous.png)](17_batch_process_flow.md)